MARKET SNAPSHOT: S&P 500 Set To Slip, Hurt By Chipotle And AMD's Earnings-driven Drops

 Continue Reading Below

-U.S. stock futures on Wednesday largely pointed to a dip at the open, weighed down by selloffs for Chipotle Mexican Grill Inc. and Advanced Micro Devices Inc. after their earnings reports.
+U.S. stock futures on Wednesday largely pointed to a dip at the open, weighed down by selloffs in shares of Chipotle Mexican Grill Inc. and Advanced Micro Devices Inc. after their earnings reports.

 What are the main benchmarks doing?